Poplar and Stepney Rifles: 15th Middlesex (The Customs and Docks) Rifle Volunteer Corps

 When the RVCs were consolidated into larger battalions in 1880, the 26th Middlesex RVC (by then with 13 companies) was renumbered 15th (The Customs and Docks) Middlesex RVC on 3 September.
 The Childers Reforms of 1881 took Cardwell's reforms further, and the Volunteers were formally affiliated to their Regular regiment, the 15th Middlesex RVC becoming the 3rd Volunteer Battalion of the Rifle Brigade on 1 July 1881, but keeping its 15th Middlesex title (it became the 2nd VB, again without change of title, in 1892).

 While the sub-districts were often referred to as 'brigades', they were purely administrative organisations and the Volunteers were excluded from the 'mobilisation' part of the Cardwell system.
 The Stanhope Memorandum of December 1888 proposed a more comprehensive Mobilisation Scheme for Volunteer units, which would assemble in their own brigades at key points in case of war.
-In peacetime these brigades provided a structure for collective training.
+In peacetime, these brigades provided a structure for collective training.
 Under this scheme the 15th Middlesex and 2nd Tower Hamlets both joined the East London Brigade, which was administered by the Regimental HQ of the Grenadier Guards.
-The assembly point for the brigade was at Caterham Barracks, the Guards' depot conveniently situated for the London Defence Positions along the North Downs.
+The brigade's assembly point was at Caterham Barracks, the Guards' depot conveniently situated for the London Defence Positions along the North Downs.

 Edmund Kennard became the battalion's Honorary Colonel in 1885 and was succeeded in command by Lt-Col Arthur W. Chambers; they continued in these positions until the end of the Volunteer Force in 1908.